PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 3 - Chunks Building + Saving/Lecture/english.md

     }
 ```

-Now we can check if the y position is greater than the desired height we return 0, which we will say stands for air.
+If the y position is greater than the desired height we return 0, which we will say stands for air.
 Else we return 1 which could be dirt or grass.
 Currently 1 just stands for a solid voxel.

 ```cs
     private byte GetPerlinVoxel(float x, float y, float z)